-Composted pine bark is a fine soil amendment, but uncomposted pine bark makes a fine mulch.
+Composted pine bark is a fine soil amendment, but uncomposted pine bark is best used as a mulch.
 Its large nuggets are too coarse to incorporate into soil, and they tend to deplete soil of nitrogen as they decompose.

-On the other hand, as a mulch, their slow decomposition will add texture and nutrients gradually and help restore soil.
+On the other hand, as a mulch, their slow decomposition will add nutrients gradually and help restore soil.

-Peat moss can be another villain in a planting bed.
-It is suspected of suffocating plant roots and causing root rot when it decomposes.
+Note: Peat moss can be another villain in a planting bed.
+It is suspected of suffocating plant roots and causing root rot when it decomposes.)

-Into this organic mixture, we incorporated many handfuls of crumbled clay, a real-soil addition to our raised bed.
+Into our special mixture, we incorporated many handfuls of crumbled clay, a real-soil addition to our raised bed.

 (First Gardener’s Aside: Years ago we gardened in “beach” sand.
 At least that’s what a little boy who visited with pail and shovel called it.
 In these conditions, it’s especially important to add lots of compost/organic matter/potting soil to beds.
 More than you think you will need.

-These amendments hold moisture and nutrients that would otherwise be drained away.
-As decomposition begins, a slow but steady stream of nutrients will nourish plants and soil texture will begin to improve.
+These amendments hold moisture and nutrients that would otherwise leach out of coarse, fast-draining sand.
+As decomposition begins, a slow but steady stream of nutrients will nourish plants, and soil texture will begin to improve.
 End of First Gardener’s Aside.)

-We waited a few days before planting to allow this crumbly, friable soil mixture to settle.
+We waited several days before planting to allow this crumbly, friable soil mixture to settle.
 New plants would be less likely to sink and collect water around their roots.

-(Second Gardener’s Aside: Today we also plant camellias and other plants directly in the ground.
+(Second Gardener’s Aside: We also plant camellias and other plants directly in the ground.
 We dig wide and very shallow holes, maybe only half the depth of the rootball.